 MacKenzie, Warren; Hawkins, Ken.
 Toronto, ON: Collins.
 2008

 The financial advice industry — including banks, mutual fund and insurance companies — has a vested interest in our hard-earned savings.
-Industry advisors are constantly warning us that we may not be financially prepared for retirement.
+Industry advisers are constantly warning us that we may not be financially prepared for retirement.
 And, feeling anxious about our future, we become convinced that it’s a good idea to let them handle our money.

 Spring Chicken: Stay Young Forever (Or Die Trying)

 Giffon, Bill.
 New York, NY: Grand Central Publishing, 2015

 A humorous, yet informative discussion of how extended longevity is impacting both individuals and society.

 Stayin’ Alive: How Canadian Baby Boomers Will Work, Play and Find Meaning

 Adam, Michael and Amy Langstaff .
 Toronto, ON: Viking, 2010

 This book provides a detailed discussion of how the Boomer generation is changing the world!

 McConatha, Jasmin Tahmaseb.
 Indianapolis, IN: Meyer and Meyer Sport, 2014